 A remarkable aspect of this condition is that it apparently applies to any stationary wave, including waves that propagate on the vertical vorticity gradients in the flow.
-However, the coordinate transformation that makes the derivation possible assumes a one-to-one relationship between ψ and z, and this holds only when v does not change sign.
-It is possible that critical conditions with respect to certain wave modes require reversals in the background flow.
+However, the coordinate transformation that makes the derivation possible assumes a one-to-one relationship between $\psi$ and z, and this hold only when v does not change sign.
+It is possible that critical conditions with respect to certain wave modes are more general than (1.9.9).

-The introduction of frictional dissipation means that B varies along streamlines and can no longer be prescribed by conditions far upstream.
-Because of the unknown ydependence in $B(\psi, y)$, the left side of (1.9.8) no longer fits Gill's definition of a hydraulic function.
+The addition of frictional dissipation to our sheared flow means that B varies along streamlines and can no longer be prescribed by conditions far upstream.
+Because of the unknown y-dependence in $B(\psi, y)$ , the left side of (1.9.8) no longer fits Gill's definition of a hydraulic function.
 However we may still use this relation to formulate a critical condition, provided that the dissipation takes a particular form.
-Consider a hypothetical flow over varying topography that becomes critical at a particular section $y=y_c$.
-Criticality specifically means that the flow at $y=y_c$ can support a stationary, infinitesimal disturbance and that this disturbance can exist only at $y=y_c$.
+Consider a hypothetical flow over varying topography that becomes critical at a particular section $y=y_c$ .
+Criticality specifically means that the flow at $y=y_c$ can support a stationary, infinitesimal disturbance and that this disturbance can exist only at $y=y_c$ .
 This definition is consistent with the inviscid examples considered elsewhere in this chapter, but it has yet to be shown that the postulated state is dynamically consistent in the presence of dissipation.
 In order for it to be so, the disturbance at $y=y_c$ must clearly be isolated and cannot contaminate the flow upstream.
-This assumption can be supported if the dissipation depends on the local properties of the flow at y_c and not, say, on the derivatives of the flow fields with respect to y.
-Thus if $\partial \tau / \partial z$ in (1.9.6) takes the form $v \partial^2 v / \partial z^2$, where v is a molecular viscosity, the assumption is justified.
-In this case the disturbed flow at $y=y_0$ has the same $B(\psi, y_0)$ as the undisturbed flow, the latter being set by conditions occurring in $y < y_c$ where the disturbance is not present.
-The stationary wave at y_c then involves a perturbation in d that satisfies (1.9.6) for a fixed $B(\psi, y_c)$.
+This assumption can be supported if the dissipation depends on the local properties of the flow at $y_c$ and not, say, on the derivatives of the flow fields with respect to y.
+Thus if $\partial \tau / \partial z$ in (1.9.6) takes the form $v\partial^2 v / \partial z^2$ , where v is a molecular viscosity, the assumption is justified.
+In this case the disturbed flow at $y=y_c$ has the same $B(\psi,y_c)$ as the undisturbed flow, the latter being set by conditions occurring in $y < y_c$ where the disturbance is not present.
+The stationary wave at $y_c$ then involves a perturbation in d that satisfies (1.9.6) for a fixed $B(\psi,y_c)$ .
 The critical condition in this case is therefore identical to the inviscid condition (1.9.9).
-On the other hand, a dissipation form that contains derivatives in y or otherwise gives rise to non-local influences may invalidate the assumptions.
-We will proceed on the assumption that this is not the case.
+On the other hand, a dissipation form that contains derivatives in y or otherwise gives rise to non-local information may invalidate the assumptions.
+Let us assume that this is not the case and proceed forward.